vitalets/playwright-bdd/docs/writing-steps/cucumber-style.md

 > No need to call `setWorldConstructor` as it was before for [CucumberJs custom world](https://github.com/cucumber/cucumber-js/blob/main/docs/support_files/world.md#custom-worlds).

-2. Extend Playwright's test with world fixture and export `Given / When/ Then`:
+2. Extend Playwright's test with world fixture and create `Given / When/ Then`:

 ```ts
 // fixtures.ts